MandarinConLaBarba/angular-examples/README.md

 A collection of examples targeting common scenerios/problems in web-app development...

-To run the examples, download this repo, and install bower dependencies.
+To see these examples in action, go to the [GitHub page for this repo](http://mandarinconlabarba.github.io/angular-examples/).